Kaslanarian/Kaslanarian/README.md

 - [PySVM](https://github.com/Kaslanarian/PySVM): A NumPy implementation of SVM based on SMO algorithm.
 - [PyDyNet](https://github.com/Kaslanarian/PyDyNet): Deep learning framework implementation using Numpy based on Autodiff.
 - [SAGOD](https://github.com/Kaslanarian/SAGOD): A library for anomaly detection on static attributed graph.
-- [LIBOML](https://github.com/Kaslanarian/liboml): A library for online machine learning.

-### Some ongoing work

-- A cpp matrix/tensor implementation, and some algorithm (det, inv, svd, etc) based on it.
-- Anomaly detection on traffic.
-- A GNN framework based on PyDyNet.